 Diana's research investigates the effectiveness of arts-based mindfulness group work for the improvement of resilience and self-concept particularly in marginalized children and youth.
 The 12-week arts-based mindfulness group program she and her team have developed is called Holistic Arts-Based Program (HAP).
 In September 2016, she began a new 3-year project (funded by the SSHRC) facilitating HAP with youth aged 11-17 years old who are experiencing challenges with schooling.
 HAP helps youth improve their mood and self-esteem, and develop better coping skills and relationships through the enjoyable experience of creative group work.
 A session by session ouline of HAP can be found in Diana's new book: Facilitating Mindfulness: A Guide for Human Service Professionals.
 More information ( including videos) can be found on her research website: www.dianacoholic.com.

-Diana is also the Academic Director for the Northern Ontario Region of the YouthREX project that has a mission to make "research evidence and evaluation accessible and relevant to Ontario’s youth sector through knowledge mobilization, capacity building and evaluation leadership."
+For almost six years, Diana was the Academic Director for the Northern Ontario Region of the YouthREX project that has a mission to make "research evidence and evaluation accessible and relevant to Ontario’s youth sector through knowledge mobilization, capacity building and evaluation leadership."

 - Ph.D., University of New South Wales